TMUniversal/papercrypt/README.md

 ### Running with Docker

-PaperCrypt can also be run using Docker, using the following command:
+You can also run PaperCrypt using Docker, with the following command:

 ```bash
 docker run --rm -it -v $(pwd):/data ghcr.io/tmuniversal/papercrypt:latest
 ```

-This will mount the current working directory as `/data` in the container, allowing the container to read and write to host storage.
+With `-v $(pwd):/data` mounting the current working directory as `/data` in the container, allowing the container to read and write to host storage.

 On Windows, the command is slightly different: